University Studies: Multidisciplinary Studies, BUS

 The bachelor’s degree in multidisciplinary studies is a four-year degree plan for students who find that current University degree programs will not allow them to meet their educational objectives and who wish to tailor course choices to meet individual goals.
 The program allows students to prepare for professional careers that require extensive knowledge in a broad array of subjects.
 The multidisciplinary program allows students to focus on two or three areas of study that are selected by the student.

-- The student must complete 120 semester hours of which at least 45 hours must be upper-division.
-At least 27 hours in the areas of concentration must be upper-division.
+- The student must complete a minimum of 120 semester hours of which at least 40 hours must be upper-division.

 - All students who intend to present a program for multidisciplinary studies must enroll in one of the colleges of the University (select one of the colleges responsible for an area of concentration).